sewenew/redis-plus-plus/README.md

 ## API Reference

+You can also see [redis.h](https://github.com/sewenew/redis-plus-plus/blob/master/src/sw/redis%2B%2B/redis.h) for doxygen style documentation.

 ### Connection

 `Redis` class maintains a connection pool to Redis server.
 If the connection is broken, `Redis` reconnects to Redis server automatically.